Other Technologies

 The typical floor surface temperature of a correctly designed and installed underfloor heating system should be between 26°C and 29.9°C depending upon the type of floor covering used.
 As the temperature of the palm of your hand is usually around 30°C the floor surface should feel comfortably warm but not hot when touched.

-Why do underfloor heating systems take longer to warm up?
+Why do THESE systems take longer to warm up?

 Typical radiator systems operate at much higher temperatures than underfloor heating systems and rely mainly on heat convection produced from a very small heated surface area. underfloor heating systems work at a much lower temperature and use mainly heat radiation across the entire floor surface area.
 Although this type of ‘radiant’ heat distribution provides a more even room temperature and better comfort levels, it does not lend itself to rapid heat up times.
 In order to compensate for this, we recommend that you use a thermostat feature called ‘set back’ which holds the system at a lower room temperature during periods of non-use.
 This set back temperature is usually 4°C lower than your preferred occupied room temperature and enables the system to have a much faster heat up and recovery time.

-Can underfloor heating be used to speed up the drying process of screed floor?
+Can THIS heating SYSTEM be used to speed up the drying process of screed floor?

 No. Under no circumstances should the system be used to accelerate the drying out times of screed flooring products as this could lead to curling or cracking of the floor.